Media and messaging for your protest

 Note: These protest resources were provided for local #ProtestPP leaders planning for the nationwide #DefundPP rally on February 11, 2017, and many resources specifically reference that event.
 However, you will still find valuable tools, tips and information for hosting a stand-alone protest at a Planned Parenthood facility in your area.

-Part of the ongoing impact of the February 11 #ProtestPP effort will be the media coverage we earn that spreads the story far beyond just those who pass by on the day of the event.
+Part of the ongoing impact of the national days of protest against Planned Parenthood will be the media coverage we earn that spreads the story far beyond just those who pass by on the day of the event.
 Use the tools below to reach out to local media and get them interested in coming out to cover your protest.

 - Talking points: know your message